 If there are only children: they are entitled to all the inheritance assets to be divided equally between them; their presence excludes the succession of the other relatives, with the exception of the spouse.
 This is not the case when the deceased has drawn up a will.
 It can always be revoked and/or amended by a new will, or by a declaration before a notary.
 To be able to make a will one must be at least eighteen years old and be able to understand and want.

 The spouse who has not been charged with the separation has the same inheritance rights as the non-separated spouse.
 The spouse who has been charged with the separation is not entitled to a share of the inheritance, but only to a life annuity if he or she was in receipt of maintenance from the deceased.
 In the case of a widow’s remarriage, if the widowed spouse dies after remarrying, the wife and any children are entitled, together with the children of the first marriage, if any, to inheritance according to the rules set out above.
 The case history of everyday life makes it impossible to examine every single verifiable hypothesis.

-Whenever you face situations regarding Italian inheritance, it may be difficult to understand due to the implication of a foreign law system, but VGS Family Lawyers provides full assistance in all those event that you are willing to protect concerning your estate by helping you in the drafting of your will.
+Whenever you face situations regarding Italian inheritance, it may be difficult to understand due to the implication of a foreign law system, but family solicitors chester and VGS Family Lawyers provide full assistance in all those event that you are willing to protect concerning your estate by helping you in the drafting of your will.

 We help you in whether are the beneficiary or executor or other situations related to the execution of your will.

 You can get in touch with us for more informations at email@example.com.